proxytranslation/user-docs/workbench/introduction.md

 # Introduction

-Welcome to the Workbench, the online CAT tool that ships with Easyling!
+The Workbench is a CAT tool in the cloud.

 If the Dashboard is our take on the project management side of webiste localization, then the Workbench is the analogous CAT tool you can use